James Otto

 James Allen Otto (born July 29, 1973) is an American country music singer and songwriter.
 Otto began his career on Mercury Nashville Records in 2002, charting three minor singles on the Billboard Hot Country Songs charts and recording his debut album Days of Our Lives for the label before being dropped in 2004.

 In late 2007, he signed to Warner Bros.
 Records.
 His second album, Sunset Man, was released in April 2008.
-It was produced by John Rich (of Big & Rich) and Jay DeMarcus (of Rascal Flatts), the latter of whom is Otto's brother-in-law.
+It was co-produced by Otto, along with John Rich of Big & Rich and Jay DeMarcus of Rascal Flatts, the latter of whom is Otto's brother-in-law.
 The lead-off single to Sunset Man, "Just Got Started Lovin' You", became Otto's first Number One hit, as well as the Number One country single of 2008 according to Billboard.

 Personal life

 James Otto was born on July 29, 1973, on the Fort Lewis Army Base in the state of Washington.
 He first took up singing at age 2 and later learned to play violin and saxophone.
 However, he wanted to learn to play guitar as well.
 At age 13, he received a guitar for his birthday.

 He traveled throughout the country for most of his childhood, but his family finally settled in the small town of Benton City, Washington.
 After graduating from Kiona-Benton High School, Otto joined the United States Navy, where he served for two years.
 In 1998, he moved to Nashville, Tennessee, and began attending songwriters' nights there; three years later, he joined the MuzikMafia, a group of country music songwriters which includes Big & Rich and Gretchen Wilson.

-Otto married Amy Alderson in October 2005.
+Otto married his wife Amy Alderson, the sister of actress and model Allison Alderson, in October 2005.
 Amy gave birth to their first child, Ava Katherine on August 24, 2010.